 Public Rooms: All three ships have a lounge (forward facing on the two catamarans), dining room with a bar and ample outdoor deck space for viewing.

 Dining: Seating is open for all meals.
 Breakfast (continental or cooked) and lunch (cold and hot dishes) are buffets while dinner is served from a menu.
 You partake of Australia’s bountiful fruits, vegetables, seafood and meats.
 Wines are from Australia and New Zealand.

 Activities & Entertainment: CORAL DISCOVERER has a small pool and offers guided engine room tours; and all three have an open bridge policy, Zodiacs for touring and scuba diving with instructors and snorkeling equipment on selected itineraries.
 Additionally, CORAL EXPEDITIONS I and CORAL DISCOVERER carry excursion boats with capacities to handle all passengers.
 CORAL EXPEDITIONS II operates a glass bottom boat, ideal for viewing the tropical fishes along the Great Barrier Reef.
 Lecturers and briefings occur on all itineraries, and two Special Guest Lecturers accompany The Kimberley, Arnhem Land & Cape York, and the South Pacific itineraries.

-Along the Same Lines: No other line offers such a comprehensive coverage of Australia and the South Pacific from Papua New Guinea south to New Zealand.
+Along the Same Lines: No other line offers such a comprehensive coverage of Australia, including Tasmania and Papua New Guinea.